Kumam people: Origin

 Kumam traditions say are part of the Iteso people.
-They probably lost part of their original Leno Dialect similar Dialect from Ethiopian Oromo region Ateker language and adopted some words from the Western Nilotic Luo spoken by their Lango neighbours who are also Hamaties| Hamatic People although the speak a lanaguage almost understandable by the Acholi neighbours - due to prolonged contact and intermarriages.
+They probably lost part of their original Leno Dialect similar Dialect from Ethiopian Oromo region Ateker language and adopted some words from the Western Nilotic Luo spoken by their Lango neighbours who are also Hamaties| Hamatic People although the speak a language almost understandable by the Acholi neighbours - due to prolonged contact and intermarriages.
 The Kumam must have preceded the ITeso in migration and settled in Soroti later hence, the Karimojong people from whom Iteso came know Soroti by the name 'Solot' and not teso.This points to the possibility of a later migration after iteso from Karamoja.

 Culture and customs

 Political set-up

 The Kumam had political structure under clan leaders known as wegi Atekerin.
 Other people of importance in the society were wegi ikodeta Cel (leaders of dancing groups), and leaders of Asonya(ancient) homes, wegi Cel.
 The wegi Cel were in most cases Dogolan or Odonge ikekoros (heads of part of a clan descending form one man).
 These clan leaders were responsible for the maintenance of law and order as well as general administration.
 They arbitrated in matters of politics and social affairs.
-However currently the Kumam have transformed into a cultural chiefdom under the keadership of His Royal Highness HRH "Won Ateker" Papa Kumam who is the supreme cultural leader of the Kumam people.
+However currently the Kumam have transformed into a cultural chiefdom under the Leadership of His Royal Highness HRH "Won Ateker" Papa Kumam who is the supreme cultural leader of the Kumam people.
 He is elected from among the "Wegi Ibukui" or Clan Leaders of the different clans.
 The Wegi Ibukui together with the council of Elders Wegi Etok Me Kumam constitute the powerful Kumam cultural heritage or Etok me Kumam.
 The Kumam also have a cabinet appointed by HRH won Ateker Papa Kumam to oversee and manage the activities of the Cultural Institution - Etok Me Kumam on his behalf with a number of ministers, deputy prime ministers and prime minister.